-First or 2:1 honours degree or overseas equivalent in history or a related subject such as politics.
+Bachelor's degree with 2:1 honours in history or a related subject such as politics.
 Students without a history degree may be required to show relevant research skills in order to be accepted.

 Months of entry

 This course offers you the chance to study the global, political, economic, and cultural interactions, the history of empires and the transnational histories of Europe, Asia, Africa, Australia, and the Americas.

 Since the 1920s, King’s College London has been a key international centre for Imperial and Global History.
 This MA course provides you with a core training in global and transnational history, while offering broad scope for personally-tailored interdisciplinary education, as you can choose four optional modules from those offered by any department at King’s College London, or from available MA courses at our London partner institutions (which include UCL, Queen Mary and Royal Holloway).

 Leads to doctoral level research and careers in education, journalism, finance, politics and cultural sectors.